-At this time, we are not gathering in person for worship, but you can join us online (Sundays at 10AM).
+At this time, we are not gathering in person for worship, but you can join us online on Sundays at 10AM.

 During quarantine, as we’re stripped of our Sunday morning rituals, it can be difficult to find ways to set Sundays apart and help children engage in worship.
-We’ve put together a little list of ideas for involving kids (big and small!) in the practice of worship on Sunday mornings.
+Click the link below to view a list of ideas for involving kids and youth in the practice of worship on Sunday mornings.

 Pentecost | Video Lessons (May 31, 2020)

 Immanuel Kids Ministry

 Vision: For children to encounter Jesus and be transformed by the power of the Gospel to become lifelong disciples of Christ.

 Immanuel Kids is our ministry for children from ages birth through fifth grade.
 It is our mission to create a safe environment for children to grow in their relationship with God through Bible teachings, fun activities, and relational small groups.